-High school football: Falcons win 48-28 over Carson - Salisbury Post
+High school football: Slow start, but Falcons stay unbeaten in NPC - Salisbury Post

-High school football: Falcons win 48-28 over Carson
+High school football: Slow start, but Falcons stay unbeaten in NPC

 By Mike London